Bixi81/COVID-19/README.md

 As of 30 March, according to [Deutsche Krankenhausgesellschaft (DKG)](https://www.dkgev.de/dkg/coronavirus-fakten-und-infos/), 7000 people are treated in hospitals in Germany because of Covid-19 infections.
 1500 of the 7000 are in intensive care and 1100 are treated using ventilators.
 Also according to the DKG, the capacity of intensive care in Germany before Covid-19 was 28000, 20000 of which with ventilators.
 As of 30 March, the capacity has been increased to 40000 with 30.000 ventilators.
 A newly installed register gives an overview of intensive care capacities in use: [DIVI Intensivregister](https://www.divi.de/register/intensivregister).

 As of 31 March, the lethality of Covid-19 in Germany is about 0.8 percent according to RKI.
-The lethality is expected to increase within the next weeks in case more elderly are infected by Covid-19 and/or in case the number of trated patients rises.
+The lethality is expected to increase within the next weeks in case more elderly are infected by Covid-19 and/or in case the number of treated patients rises.

 **2. Overall Trends**